Louis Armstrong Stadium

-Louis Armstrong Stadium is a 14,000-seat tennis stadium at the USTA Billie Jean King National Tennis Center in Flushing Meadows–Corona Park, New York City, one of the venues of the US Open.
+Louis Armstrong Stadium is a 14,000-seat Retractable roof tennis stadium at the USTA Billie Jean King National Tennis Center in Flushing Meadows–Corona Park, New York City, one of the venues of the US Open.
 It opened for the 2018 US Open as a replacement for the 1978 stadium of the same name.
 It is named after jazz musician Louis Armstrong, who lived in the nearby neighborhood of Corona, Queens, until his death in 1971.

 Features

 The stadium has a retractable roof, the largest of its kind among the No. 2 stadiums at Grand Slam venues.
 At the time of its opening it was the 13th largest tennis venue in the world (based on capacity).
 It is the first tennis stadium to have a roof and be naturally ventilated.
 Designers say the terra cotta material contextually relates to the traditional brick buildings on the site while using the material in a new way.

 The stadium has two levels: The lower bowl has 6,400 reserved seats, and the cantilevered upper bowl has over 7,000 unreserved seats.